Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 The four metrics that should be measured in user facing systems; latency, traffic, error rate, and resource saturation.

 Also called the Gremlin daemon.
-Our installable binary that orchestrates attacks on a host.
+Our installable binary that orchestrates experiments on a host.
 We provide different versions of the agent for Linux, Windows, Docker, and Kubernetes.
-It works by polling the Gremlin API for running attacks, and if there’s work available, invokes the failure mode(s) requested.
+It works by polling the Gremlin API for running experiments, and if there’s work available, invokes the failure mode(s) requested.

 Note that this is sometimes called the Gremlin daemon.
 The daemon is a service that the agent runs continuously on the host (